fghdfm112/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

+I am unable to run the app even I installed the old python version for the required packages.

 # Lab 3 Part 2